xdrip/xdrip_docs/docs/use/lesscommon.md

 ### Display Bridge Battery

 You can display your Bluetooth bridge battery level on the main view.
-This also applies to Libre bluetooth bridges.
+This also applies to Libre Bluetooth bridges.

 <img src="../images/M-S-LCS11.png" style="zoom:75%;" />